-This is my first year on the board of TANZ and am really looking forward to contributing to the organisation moving forward and letting those with Tourette’s know that it doesn’t have to stop them from achieving what ever they want to achieve.
+This is my second year on the board of TANZ and am really looking forward to contributing to the organisation moving forward and letting those with Tourette’s know that it doesn’t have to stop them from achieving what ever they want to achieve.

 Analise Twemlow – Youth Ambassador